OfficeDev/Microsoft-Teams-Samples/samples/bot-all-cards/csharp/README.md

   **Bot OAuth Connection:**

   ![Installapp](BotAllCards/Images/OauthConnection.png)

+**Note:**
+-   If you are facing any issue in your app,  [please uncomment this line](https://github.com/OfficeDev/Microsoft-Teams-Samples/blob/7336b195da6ea77299d220612817943551065adb/samples/bot-all-cards/csharp/BotAllCards/AdapterWithErrorHandler.cs#L27) and put your debugger for local debug.

 5) Upload the manifest.zip to Teams (in the Apps view click "Upload a custom app")
    - Go to Microsoft Teams.
 From the lower left corner, select Apps